-I am currently a PhD candiate at the University of Michigan and advised by Silvia Lindtner and Christian Sandvig.
-I am affiliated with the Infrastructure Lab and the Tech.Culture.Matters. research collective.
-I have also previously conducted research at the Austrian Academy of Sciences, National Institute of Informatics and Research Studios Austria .
+I am currently a PhD candidate at the University of Michigan and advised by Christian Sandvig and Silvia Lindtner.
+I am affiliated with the Center for Ethics, Society, and Computing (ESC), the Infrastructure Lab and the Tech.Culture.Matters. research collective.
+I have also previously conducted research at the Austrian Academy of Sciences, National Institute of Informatics in Tokyo and Vienna University of Technology.

-My work has been published in venues such as Computer Supported Cooperative Work (CSCW) and Frontiers in Big Data, and presented at the Society for the Social Studies of Science (4S), Association of Internet Researchers (AoIR), European Conference on Computer Supported Cooperative Work (ECSCW) and the Data Justice Conference.
+My work has been published in venues such as ACM SIGCHI (Human-Computer Interaction), ACM FAccT (Fairness, Accountability, and Transparency), ACM CSCW (Computer Supported Cooperative Work & Social Computing), and Frontiers in Big Data, and presented at the Society for the Social Studies of Science (4S), Association of Internet Researchers (AoIR), Society for the Advancement of Socio-Economics (SASE), European Association for the Study of Science and Technology (EASST), European Conference on Computer Supported Cooperative Work (ECSCW), Surveillance & Society conference, and the Data Justice conference.

 |Mar 15, 2023||Presentation at STS Conference Graz 2023: How to teach the study of algorithms: Experiences from the field|

 |Feb 20, 2023||Article accepted to CHI 2023: Online Harassment in Majority Contexts: Examining Harms and Remedies across Countries|

 |Dec 29, 2022||Presentation at Data (Re)Makes the World conference of Information Society Project at Yale Law School: Constructing Certainty in Machine Learning: On the performativity of testing and its hold on the future|